A hybrid variational quantum circuit approach for stabilizer states classifiers: Introduction

 Extensive prior work has been done on variational quantum classification of entangled states \cite{scala, qiu, schatzki, grant}.
 However, most of it uses classification methods based on entanglement witnesses or measures.
 While there have been attempts at classifying entanglement based on local operation orbits \cite{wang2}, they have been restricted in a manner that does not explore the full equivalence class and reduces the problem to a linear classification problem.

 The rest of the paper is arranged as follows with Section \ref{background} giving some basic background on VQCs and entanglement classification of pure states.
 Section \ref{learning_orbits} discusses the non-linearity of orbits and the manner in which a hybrid VQC approach can learn these non-linear orbits much better than a simple VQC.
-Section \ref{applications} demonstrates our approach by applying this hybrid VQC to learn various classification schemes of four-qubit graph states including the LC and LU orbit identification.
-Finally, Section \ref{conclusion} discusses directions for future work.
+Section \ref{implementation} presents the implementation details of the hybrid VQC and Section \ref{applications} demonstrates our approach by applying this hybrid VQC to learn various classification schemes of four-qubit graph states including the LC and LU orbit identification.
+Finally, Section \ref{conclusion} presents the conclusions.